onnx/tutorials/PyTorchCustomOperator/README.md

+# Implementing Custom Operators in PyTorch, ONNX, and ONNX Runtime

 This document describes the required steps for extending TorchScript with a custom operator, exporting the operator to ONNX format, and adding the operator to ONNX Runtime for model inference.
 Although the ```torch``` module provides a broad set of tensor operators, TorchScript enables users to design and implement their custom (C++ or CUDA) function and register it as a new operator.
 To export such a custom operator to ONNX format, the custom op registration ONNX API enables users to export a custom TorchScript operator using a combination of existing and/or new custom ONNX ops.